 Does your paint need freshening up?
 If so, I highly suggest going neutral with a gray or something similar if you despise painting as much as I do.
 Trendier colors or accent walls won’t last you as long.
-Lighter colors will make the room feel bigger and vise versa.
+Lighter colors will make the room feel bigger and vice versa.
 We painted our entire house with Sherwin William’s Mindful Gray and I love it!
 If going 100% neutral bores you to death, consider a fun accent wall with a pop of color, wallpaper, or shiplap.
 Check out our Board and Batten Entry for some inspo.

 Does your bathroom have a window?
 Ours doesn’t, but window treatments add warmth to a space and make it look more complete.
 We hung our extra long white linen curtains 2 inches from our ceiling to give the illusion of higher ceilings in our living room.
 When staging our first house to sell, we added a set of bamboo shades to our kitchen window in order to add some texture near our very white cabinets.
 A bamboo shade would be a great addition to a bathroom window.
 If you are not a curtain or shade person, consider adding a simple window casing around your windows.